n0tw0rking/blocks-backend/README.md

 # Utility Services ⚙️

-NOTE: You have to be signed in to be able to use these services.
+⚠️NOTE: You have to be signed in to be able to use these services.

 ## Email Service 📧